mapcrafter/mapcrafter/README.md

 ### Configuration file format ###

 To tell the mapcrafter which maps to render, simple INI-like configuration files are used.
-Here is an exmaple of a configuration file:
+Here is an example of a configuration file render.conf:

 	output_dir = output
 	template_dir = mapcrafter/src/data/template